 Beech Hill filled all the criteria and was designated as ROF No.15, tasked with the production of artillery shells.
-It had a readymade workforce on its doorstep in the Beech Hill housing estate and surrounding districts, but for this reason no explosives were handled on the eight acre site.
+It had a ready-made workforce on its doorstep in the Beech Hill housing estate and surrounding districts, but for this reason no explosives were handled on the sixteen acre site.

 Due to the importance of the ROF’s to the country’s national security the workers were bound by the official secrets act.
 Mention of them was suppressed in the press and map makers blanked their locations out.